StudioVakuum/C4D_Scripts/README.md

     </td>
     <td>
       <h3>SV Copy for Cycle</h3>
-      Copies selected object or material names to the clipboard in a format that can be reused for cycle user data entries.
+      Copies selected object or material names to the clipboard in a format that can be reused for cycle user data entries.<br><br>
     </td>
   </tr>
   <tr>